 Licenses for purchased software are capitalized on the basis of the costs incurred to purchase and prepare them for use.
 These costs are amortized over their estimated useful lives.
-Expenditure on developing or maintaining software is expensed as it is incurred.
+Expenses related to the development or maintenance of software programs are recognized as expenses when they are incurred.
 Costs directly associated with producing unique and identifiable computer software controlled by the Company that are likely to generate financial benefits that exceed their costs for more than a year, are recorded as intangible assets.